-- 9. Perform additional runs with 1, 2, and then 3 pieces of paper between the source and G-M counter (make sure the counter is till resting directly on the source and properly aligned).
+- 10. Perform additional runs with 1, 2, and then 3 pieces of paper between the source and G-M counter (make sure the counter is still resting directly on the source and properly aligned).
 Be sure to give an appropriate name to each run to distinguish between the data sets in the table.
 Compare the average measurements to your earlier run without any paper.
 Three sheets of paper should block all α particles do you still register counts?
-Am-241 also emits low-levels of gamma rays, which are not stopped by sheets of paper. - 10.
+Why isn't the number of counts zero?
+(Be sure to refer to the nuclides chart again!) - 11.
 Perform a run with an air gap of about 1 cm between the source and monitor, and then try additional runs with two of the pieces of metal (zinc, copper, steel, tin, and lead) that are available.
-Place each metal piece on the source, and rest the detector on the metal, again taking care with the alignment.
-Do a relative comparison of the average number of counts in each case. - 11.
-Before printing your data and graph, neatly arrange the Statistics boxes on the graph so that there is no overlap.
+Place each metal piece on the source, and rest the detector on the metal, again taking care with the alignment. - 12.
+Rank all the materials (and the air gap) tested by comparing the average number of counts per 5-second interval to the average measurement when directly on the source.
+Therefore, if the average counts on source is 4700 and the average through one of your materials is 50 counts, then the material reduced the counts to ${}^{50}\!\!/{4700} \times 100\% = 1\%$.
+Which material was most effective at blocking α particles? - 13.
+Neatly arrange the Statistics boxes on the graph so that there is no overlap.
 Chose File, then Page Setup, choose the correct printer for this room, and click the Landscape button.
-Then chose File, and then the Print Preview menu to check its appearance.
+Click OK, and then chose File, and then the Print Preview menu to check its appearance.
 If it looks ok, click the Print button, type your names in the Print Footer box in the next window, and then click OK.
-Print out a copy of the data table and graph for each member of your group. - 12.
-The radiation consists mostly of wimpy alpha particles, most of which don't make it out of the source container and through the window of the Radiation Monitor.
-A more reliable estimate of the activity of the source is printed on the cover that surrounds the source.
-You will use this manufacturer's value and the half-life (t{1/2}) of Am-241 to calculate the approximate number of Americium nuclei in the smoke detector.
-The number of atomic nuclei, N is calculated as:
+Print a copy of the data table and graph for each member of your group.